The range will be closing at 6:00PM on Friday, Dec 20th.

 Check if the magazine causes the failure to feed malfunction:

-• Remove the magazine and clear the chamber completely.
+• Start by removing the magazine and clearing the chamber.

-• Re-insert the magazine and attempt to chamber a round.
+• Re-insert the magazine and try loading a round.

 failure to extract malfunction in a pistol

-This malfunction occurs when the firearm cannot remove the spent cartridge from the chamber, leading to a jam as a new round tries to load, or a double feed, when a new round is simultaneously fed into the chamber.
+This occurs when the gun doesn’t properly remove the spent cartridge, leading to a jam when the next round tries to load or a double feed (two rounds competing for the same space).
 It can be caused by a damaged extractor claw, dirty extractor, failed extractor spring, or ammunition that falls outside the standard specifications (SAAMI specs).

 How to Fix Failure to Extract in a Pistol

-• Remove the magazine, pulling the magazine while pressing the mag release if needed, and clear the chamber of any unfired rounds (two if you face double-feed).
+• Remove the magazine and clear the chamber of any unfired rounds.

 • Rack the slide 2-3 times forcefully to extract and eject casings.

-• Before shooting again, clean the chamber and extractor thoroughly.
-After cleaning, inspect the extractor: if damaged or loose, turn to a gunsmith for replacement.
+• Clean the chamber and extractor thoroughly, then inspect the extractor for damage.
+If it’s damaged or loose, visit a gunsmith for a replacement.

 failure to eject malfunction stovepipe